weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_07_Lab06_Ex1_Roles_and_Permissions.md

 1. Switch to the LON-CL1 VM and if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.

-2. The Microsoft Edge browser should still be open from Lab 4 where you were logged into Microsoft 365 as Allan Deyoung and you had the Office 365 Security & Compliance center open.
-You must log out of Microsoft 365 as Allan and log back in as the MOD Administrator account so that Holly can manage the Exchange admin roles and permissions.
+2. The Microsoft Edge browser may still be open from Lab 4 where you were logged into Microsoft 365 as a user other than the MOD Administrator and you had Compliance center open.
+Log out of Microsoft 365 and log back in as the MOD Administrator account.

-    On the **Office 365 Security & Compliance** center tab, select Allan’s picture in the upper right-hand corner of the screen, and in the menu that appears, select **Sign out**.

 3. Close all tabs in the Edge browser except for the **Sign out** tab.

 4.  ‎On the **Sign out** tab, enter the following URL in the address bar: